sigmacomputing/sigmaquickstarts/site/sigmaguides/src/01_2024_first_friday_features/01_2024_first_friday_features.md

 For more information, [see Column-level security.](https://help.sigmacomputing.com/docs/column-level-security)

 There is also a [QuickStart on CLS here.](https://quickstarts.sigmacomputing.com/guide/security_column_level_security/index.html?index=..%2F..index#0)

+### Dynamic element titles
+Workbook element titles now support dynamic values.
+This update allows you to create more relevant and detailed element titles that adapt to selected control values.

+For more information, see [Create a dynamic title](https://help.sigmacomputing.com/docs/customize-element-title#create-a-dynamic-title) in [Customize element title.](https://help.sigmacomputing.com/docs/customize-element-title)

 ### Dynamic text style update
 In workbook Edit mode, the pill-style display of dynamic text has been updated to a more sleek and simple underlined format to enhance readability.